 The Conservatory Advisory Council has been been in existence since 2007, and is a multidisciplinary group of dedicated and passionate professionals dedicated to elevating the Conservatory of Flowers.
 Each member is chosen by the Director for their strategic connections, professional expertise, and overwhelming love for the Conservatory of Flowers.
-The council advises on a stunning array of issues that help elevate the overall level of efficiency, effectiveness, or excellence.
+The council advises on a stunning array of issues that help to elevate the overall level of efficiency, effectiveness, and excellence.

 - Steven has been a fan of the Conservatory since his first visit at the age of 13.
 He is currently Department Chair of the Environmental Horticulture/Floristry Department at City College of San Francisco.
 Steven is pleased to support and serve on the Advisory Council.

 - Davis is a principal with Living Green Plantscape Design (www.livinggreen.com).
 Living Green has been creating notable gardens throughout the Bay Area and beyond for over 30 years, and has built solid relationships with landscape contractors, arborists, masons and irrigation specialists.
 Palms are of particular interest to Davis and he is always on the lookout for interesting specimens for the Palm Court.

 - Barbara is a retired elementary school principal and now an active volunteer with the Outdoor Art Club in Mill Valley and the Marin Master Gardeners.
 She enjoys serving on the Conservatory Advisory Council and consulting with the education team.

 - Jason is a horticulturalist and palm expert at Flora Grubb Gardens in San Francisco’s Bayview District.
 A former member of the California Horticultural Society Council, he is a longtime volunteer and consultant for the Conservatory of Flowers and the San Francisco Botanical Garden.
 He has written for Garden Design magazine.